9beach/analyze-sgf/README.en-US.md

 To run `analyze-sgf`, you need to set the KataGo path in the `.analyze-sgf.yml` file in your home directory.
-The contents of the `.analyze-sgf.yml` file are as follows.
+The contents of the `.analyze-sgf.yml` file is as follows.
 Among these, you need to modify the two values ​​"KataGo path here" and "KataGo arguments here" to suit your installed KataGo.
 Please refer to the example.